-Another good (yet cheaper) option is the b.still leather neck strap.
-Lightweight and stylish, it gives you the quality and security of leather at a more affordable price.
+Other good (yet cheaper) options are the CANPIS and TETHER leather neck straps.
+Durable and stylish, these give you the quality and security of leather at a more affordable price.

 While leather is our first pick, you can find excellent neck straps in a range of other materials, too.
 Just remember that certain materials, like canvas, tend to wear out and look grungy faster than leather.
 A dirty neck strap might not be a problem, though, especially if you’re an amateur photographer or don’t mind the grunge look.